thaihangchung7/thaihangchung7.github.io/_notes/classical.md

 $$  \vec{L} =  \vec{r} \times \vec{p} $$

-As a result, torque is defined as:
+As a result, torque (or moment of force) is defined as:

 $$ \vec{N} = \vec{r} \times \vec{F} $$